13.

 CONCERTO FOR NATIVE AMERICAN (OR ALTO FLUTE) AND STRINGS Opus 64 (1998) 20' View Score

-First performed at the Music Xtra Festival at Birmingham Conservatoire on 25th March 2003 by Rebecca Massey with the Strings of the Central England Ensemble conducted by Richard Laing.
-A second performance by the same players took place in St.Saviour's Church, Hagley, Worcestershire, on 6th April 2003.
+First performed on 25th March 2003 in the Adrian Boult Hall, Birmingham, as part of the Birmingham Conservatoire Music Xtra Festival.
+Native American Flute soloist, Rebecca Massey, was accompanied by the Strings of the Central England Ensemble.
+The conductor was Richard Laing.
+A second performance by the same musicians took place in St.Saviour's Church, Hagley, Worcestershire, on 6th April 2003.

 'Typically for this composer, it conveys a sense of some huge, pervasive spiritual force.'
 THE BIRMINGHAM POST